DahnJ/H3-Pandas/docs/source/index.rst

 Welcome to the documentation of H3-Pandas!

-H3-Pandas integrate `H3`_, the hexagonal geospatial indexing system, with `Pandas`_ and `GeoPandas`_.
+H3-Pandas integrates `H3`_, the hexagonal geospatial indexing system, with `Pandas`_ and `GeoPandas`_.